davipccunha/discordjs-helper/README.md

 <br>

 # Reminders
-For interactions decorated with @Register...Interaction, the module in which they are defined must be imported somewhere in the main program due to how Node.js loads modules
+For interactions decorated with @Register..., the module in which they are defined must be imported somewhere in the main program due to how Node.js loads modules

 You can always register all your interactions using one of the following methods from ExtendedClient:
 - registerCommands()